Military Criminal Defense Attorney for Drug Crimes

 Dedicated Defense for Drug Crime Charges in the Military

 At Joseph L. Jordan, Attorney at Law, we don’t just represent military clients.
 We advocate for them with tenacity and precision.
 Joseph Jordan’s background as a former JAG officer allows him to see where the system bends and where it breaks.
-Over the years, he has defended service members stationed around the world, from Okinawa to Fort Cavazos, in cases ranging from minor use allegations to felony-level distribution charges.
+Over the years, he has defended service members stationed around the world, from Okinawa to Fort Hood, in cases ranging from minor use allegations to felony-level distribution charges.
 Our focus is singular: protecting your career, your benefits, and your future.
 When everything you’ve earned is on the line, you need representation that knows how to push back with force and integrity.

 Building a Criminal Defense Strategy for Military Drug Offenses